Other Information of Interest

 Interesting facts about items relating to document examination.

 IADE Accepting Applications for Membership

 Katherine Koppenhave has founded a new organization for document examiners entitled the International Association of Document Examiners (IADE).
 The principal goal of the new organization is education and training for document examiners.
 IADE wants to help document examiners develop their expertise and qualify for certification, and will be certifying those examiners who demonstrate their knowledge and skill as document examiners based on testing.
 The organization is open to all law-abiding citizens who have an interest in document examination.
-Contact Roxanne Brand for a membership application.
+Contact Diana Mears for a membership application.

 Wolves in Sheep's Clothing

 Anyone can call himself or herself a document examiner.
 Carefully review the background to verify the credentials of anyone who claims expertise in the field of document examination.
 Contact former clients to check on the expert's ability.
 Look for incongruities and self-aggrandizement.
 For example, a document examiner who has only handled a few cases and has only testified in court on several occasions cannot be the "number 1 document examiner in the country."
 Another document examiner who claims to be the "number 1 examiner" has multiple felony convictions.
 For additional information in choosing an examiner, go to Selecting A Document Examiner.